TonyMarfil/f5-agility-labs-f5-in-aws-1/docs/class1/module1/lab1.rst

   - *outputs.tf* - Any variable in the outputs.tf file can be rendered to the console with 'terraform output' and is exposed to other command line tools.
   - *vars.tf* - Variables for terraform.

-- Handy utilities to help move the lab along with minimum fuss: *password-reset*.
+- Handy utilities to help move the lab along with minimum fuss: *lab-info*, *password-reset*.

 The start script takes care of all of the prerequisites to standing up an AWS environment.
 Precisely: